memcachier/docs/heroku_articles/flask-memcache.md

   return app
 ```

-This configures `Flask-Caching` with MemCachier which allows you to use your
+This configures `Flask-Caching` with MemCachier, which allows you to use your
 Memcache in a few different ways:

-* Directly access the cache via `get`, `set`, `delete`, and so on.
+* Directly access the cache via `get`, `set`, `delete`, and so on
-* Cache results of functions with the `memoize` decorator.
+* Cache results of functions with the `memoize` decorator
-* Cache entire views with the `cached` decorator.
+* Cache entire views with the `cached` decorator
-* Cache Jinja2 snippets.
+* Cache Jinja2 snippets

 ### Cache expensive database queries

 Memcache is often used to cache expensive database queries.
-In this simple
+This simple
-example we do not have any expensive queries but for the sake of learning, let's
+example doesn't include any expensive queries, but for the sake of learning, let's
 assume that getting all tasks from the database is an expensive operation.

-To cache the Task query (`tasks = Task.query.all()`) we change the controller
+To cache the Task query (`tasks = Task.query.all()`), we change the controller
 logic in `task_list/task_list.py` like so:

 ```python